Skip to main content

 Big screen playlist

 What’s playing on the Big Screen in the Sainsbury Wing at the Gallery?
-You may not have seen everything on your visit, but if something caught your eye and you need to know more, below is a list of all the current paintings and films currently being displayed.
+You may not have seen everything on your visit, but if something caught your eye and you need to know more, below is a list of all the paintings and films currently being displayed.

 Big art